• Skip to primary navigation

 Taste and Flavor

-Potatoes and rutabagas have different flavor profiles.
+Potatoes and rutabagas have different flavors.

 Rutabagas have a sweet and nutty flavor.